deborahadebiyi/Makersbnb/README.md

 So that I can list a space,
 I would like my space to have a name, description and price.

+As a user
+So that someone can book my space
+I would like to offer a range of available dates

 ```